efritz/blog/content/articles/2024-11-26-my-ai-junior-dev-still-needs-an-adult-in-the-room.md

 As a greenfield project grows in size and scope you might discover that the field isn't perfectly level and there's weird lumps and bumps that you need to engineer around.
 The grass isn't as green as you remember.
 You may have placed a few structures in the wrong place, but moving them just reveals patches of dirt where there was previously lush and untouched nature.

-After playing around with the visualizer for a while, I realized that certain combinations of inputs produce distributions of dots that make the polar coordinate labels extremely difficult to read.
+After playing around with the visualizer for a while, I realized that certain combinations of inputs produce distributions of dots which made the polar coordinate labels extremely difficult to read.
 A solution to this problem I was particularly keen on involved rendering a small translucent background behind the label text to increase the contrast.

 Here's a before and after: